openstack/glance-specs/specs/2023.2/approved/glance/new-location-info-apis.rst

    Nova can create an image record in Glance, snapshot a server image directly in the backend, and set the location on the image record.
-   This use case is covered by the new add-location call, and having its default policy be image owner or service.
+   This use case is covered by the new add-location call, and having its default policy be project member (image owner) or service.

 2. A user wants to have a single image record, but have image data stored in multiple locations for locality (i.e., to have image